rodloboz/pubcrawler/README.md

 For the basic setup I recommend following Le Wagon's [geocoding lecture](https://kitt.lewagon.com/knowledge/lectures/05-Rails%2F08-Airbnb-Geocoder)

-However, unlike the lecture setup, *map.js* is a component and goes in `app/javacript/components/`folder.
+However, unlike the lecture setup, *map.js* is a component and should go in the `app/javacript/components/` folder.

 You can pass several options when creating the map, such as to disable `streetViewControl`, `mapTypeControl`and `scrollwheel`: